-On 13 April 1970 astronaut Commander Jim Lovell made one of the great understatements of the last century – “Houston, we have a problem” – and though we’re waiting to hear Tom Hanks say it 50 minutes into the film version of that fateful moon mission, it still retains the ability to chill us.
-A compelling picture that grips despite our knowledge of the outcome, and what makes the mission remarkable is the human factor – the way people retained control over themselves, how they improvised, refused to give up, and collaborated altruistically in the face of something they had not experienced before or planned for.
+On 13 April 1970, astronaut Commander Jim Lovell made one of the great understatements of the last century – “Houston, we have a problem” – and although we have to wait 50 minutes into the film version of that fateful moon mission to hear Tom Hanks say it, it still retains the ability to chill us.
+A compelling picture that grips, despite our knowledge of the outcome.
+And what makes the mission remarkable, is the human factor – the way people retained control over themselves, how they improvised, refused to give up, and collaborated altruistically in the face of something they had not experienced before or planned for.

 The Apollo 13 story describes the classic ‘Sensemaking’ conundrum.
 Most of the research in this field has centred on big dramatic events that shared the following characteristics:

 - Threat to life or life taking events

 - Overwhelming amounts of equivocality